Lector's Notes

 Proclaiming the Passage: Let's stick with the hospitality theme, since it prepares the assembly for the gospel, if only for a secondary theme of the gospel.

 Speak the first sentence as if it were a title, and pause.
-Dan Nelson explains persuasively "The first half of the verse is the chapter heading.
+Dan Nelson explains convincingly "The first half of the verse is the chapter heading.
 Without it the story is about three messengers; with it, these are no messengers, earthly or heavenly, but Yahweh himself.
 In 18:22 the men (cf. 19:1, "two angels") go toward Sodom, while Abraham remains before Yahweh."
 So your pause lets the story begin at a logical place, "Looking up, Abraham saw three men ..."

 Make sure your hearers can picture Abraham's exaggerated gestures.
 Overact it, if you will.
 First he promises water, then food.
 Then he orders Sarah to bake rolls, and a servant to cook a steer.
 He adds curds and milk to the menu, then serves as waiter while his guests eat.
 The lavishness borders on the comic.